josemarluedke/initjs/README.md

 ### 0.1.1

-- Add initPage support for work better with Turbolinks
+- Add initPage support to work better with Turbolinks

 ### 0.1.0